anlisha-maharjan/laravel-web-scraping/README.md

 ## About

 Web Scraping With PHP.
-A web scraping application built with laravel to fetch content of any website.
+A Laravel REST API to fetch content of any website.
 We’ll be using spatie/crawler package which will provide us with a great features for writing crawlers without going absolutely crazy!

 ## Requirements
 1. PHP verion 5.6 or newer